dub-flow/sessionprobe/README.md

 # SessionProbe 🚀⚡

 `SessionProbe` is a multi-threaded pentesting tool designed to assist in evaluating user privileges in web applications.
-It takes a user's session cookie and checks for a list of URLs if access is possible, highlighting potential authorization issues. `SessionProbe` deduplicates URL lists and provides real-time logging and progress tracking.
+It takes a user's session token and checks for a list of URLs if access is possible, highlighting potential authorization issues. `SessionProbe` deduplicates URL lists and provides real-time logging and progress tracking.

 `SessionProbe` is intended to be used with `Burp Suite's` "Copy URLs in this host" functionality in the `Target` tab.